19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (8) A transfer under subsection (7) shall not be accepted for registration unless accompanied by a certificate in the prescribed form under the seal of the management corporation that the resolution was duly passed and that all necessary consents were given, in favour of a purchaser of the parcel and in favour of the Registrar, and such a certificate shall be conclusive evidence of the facts stated therein.

-(9) When registered land or any part thereof is transferred by a former subsidiary proprietor or the management corporation after a notice of a resolution referred to in subsection (1) has been lodged with the Registrar —
+(9) When registered land or any part thereof is transferred by a former subsidiary proprietor or the management corporation after an application under subsection (2)(b) to terminate the strata subdivision has been lodged with the Registrar —

 (a) the former subsidiary proprietor, if he is the transferor, shall surrender to the Registrar his duplicate subsidiary strata certificate of title relating to his lot;